 Biography of Bjarni Tryggvason

-Personal profile: Born September 21, 1945, in Reykjavik, Iceland, Bjarni Tryggvason has two children.
-He is an Airline Transport rated pilot with more than 4,500 hours of flight experience, and 1,800 hours as a flight instructor.
-Mr. Tryggvason is active in aerobatic flight and completed a Captaincy check in the Tutor jet trainer with the Canadian Air Force.
-He enjoys jogging, skiing, and general fitness.
+He was an Airline Transport rated pilot with more than 4,500 hours of flight experience, and 1,800 hours as a flight instructor.
+Mr. Tryggvason was active in aerobatic flight and completed a Captaincy check in the Tutor jet trainer with the Canadian Air Force.
+He enjoyed jogging, skiing, and general fitness.

 Education: Attended primary school in Nova Scotia and British Columbia and high school in Richmond, British Columbia.
-Obtained a Bachelor of Applied Science in Engineering Physics, from the University of British Columbia in 1972.
-Completed postgraduate work in engineering with specialization in applied mathematics and fluid dynamics at the University of Western Ontario.
+Obtained a Bachelor of Applied Science in engineering physics from the University of British Columbia in .
+Completed postgraduate work in engineering with specialization in applied mathematics and fluid dynamics at the University of Western Ontario (currently Western University).

 Affiliations: Member of the Canadian Aeronautics and Space Institute.

-Experience: Bjarni Tryggvason was a meteorologist with the cloud physics group at the Meteorlogic Service Canada (formerly the Atmospheric Environment Service) in Toronto in 1972 and 1973.
-After this, he served as a research associate in industrial aerodynamics at the Boundary Layer Wind Tunnel Laboratory at the University of Western Ontario from 1974 to 1979.
+Experience: Bjarni Tryggvason was a meteorologist with the cloud physics group at the Atmospheric Environment Service (currently the Meteorological Service of Canada) in Toronto in and .
+After that, he served as a research associate in industrial aerodynamics at the Boundary Layer Wind Tunnel Laboratory at Western University from to .

-Mr. Tryggvason was a guest research associate at Kyoto University, in Kyoto, Japan, in 1979 and at James Cook University of North Queensland, in Townsville, Australia in 1980.
-He was a lecturer in Applied Mathematics at the University of Western Ontario from 1980 to 1982.
+Mr. Tryggvason was a guest research associate at Kyoto University in Kyoto, Japan, in , and at James Cook University in Townsville, Australia, in .
+He was a lecturer in applied mathematics at Western University from to .

-From 1982 to 1984, Mr. Tryggvason was a Research Officer at the Low Speed Aerodynamics Laboratory at the National Research Council of Canada (NRC) and was a lecturer at the University of Ottawa and at Carleton University from 1982 to 1992.
+From to , Mr. Tryggvason was a research officer at the Low Speed Aerodynamics Laboratory at the National Research Council of Canada and was a lecturer at the University of Ottawa and at Carleton University from to .

-Selected as one of the original six Canadian astronauts in December 1983, Mr. Tryggvason trained as a backup payload specialist for the CANEX-2 set of experiments, which flew on Mission STS-52 in October 1992.
+Astronaut Experience: Selected as one of the original six Canadian astronauts in , Mr. Tryggvason trained as a backup payload specialist for the CANEX-2 set of experiments, which flew on Mission STS-52 in .
 He was also the project engineer for the Space Vision System Target Spacecraft, which was deployed during that mission.

-Mr. Tryggvason also served as the principal investigator for the following projects: the development of the Large Motion Isolation Mount (LMIM) which flew numerous times on NASA KC-135 and DC-9 aircraft; the Microgravity vibration Isolation Mount (MIM) which operated on the Russian space station, Mir, from April 1996 until January 1998 to support several Canadian and US experiments in material science and fluid physics; and of the MIM-2 which flew on STS-85 in August 1997.
-He was the originator and technical director during the early development phase of the Microgravity Vibration Isolation Subsystem (MVIS), which the CSA developed for the European Space Agency Fluid Science Laboratory for the ISS.
+Mr. Tryggvason also served as the principal investigator for the following projects: the development of the Large Motion Isolation Mount (LMIM), which flew numerous times on NASA KC-135 and DC-9 aircraft; the Microgravity vibration Isolation Mount (MIM), which operated on the Russian space station, Mir, from until to support several Canadian and US experiments in material science and fluid physics; and the MIM-2, which flew on STS-85 in .
+He was the originator and technical director during the early development phase of the Microgravity Vibration Isolation Subsystem (MVIS), which the Canadian Space Agency (CSA) developed for the European Space Agency Fluid Science Laboratory.

-Following completion of mission specialist training, his NASA duties included serving as a crew representative for the Shuttle Avionics Integration Laboratory (SAIL), which is used to test shuttle flight software prior to onboard use.
-He also supported integrated simulations on the ISS Training Facility at the Johnson Space Center in Houston, Texas, and served as a CSA representative on the NASA Microgravity Measurement Working Group and on the ISS Microgravity Analytic Integration Team.
+After he completed mission specialist training, his NASA duties included serving as a crew representative for the Shuttle Avionics Integration Laboratory, which is used to test shuttle flight software prior to onboard use.
+He also supported integrated simulations on the ISS Training Facility at the Johnson Space Center, and served as a CSA representative on the NASA Microgravity Measurement Working Group and on the ISS Microgravity Analytic Integration Team.

-From mid 2001 to 2003 he worked in the private sector while on leave from the CSA.
-He returned temporarily to work at the CSA in 2004 and currently holds the position of visiting professor at the University of Western Ontario.
+From to he worked in the private sector while on leave from the CSA.
+He returned temporarily to work at the CSA in and held the position of visiting professor at Western University.